AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 1. Add datasets from the table above to your connection.
 1. For each lookup dataset that you add to your connection, you must explicitly define the relationship to an event dataset using the **[!UICONTROL Key]** and the **[!UICONTROL Matching key]** in the **[!UICONTROL Edit dataset]** dialog.
-1. For each lookup dataset that you want to transform for person-based B2B lookups, enable **[!UICONTROL Transform dataset]** to ensure thatthe data is transformed for person-based lookups.
+1. For each lookup dataset that you want to transform for person-based B2B lookups, enable **[!UICONTROL Transform dataset]** to ensure that the data is transformed for person-based lookups.
 See [Transform datasets for B2B lookups](/help/connections/transform-datasets-b2b-lookups.md) for additional information.

    ![Key - Matching key](assets/key-matchingkey.png)